emilymontec/my-github-wrapped/README.md

 ## Self-Hosting

 Running your own instance requires a GitHub OAuth App, a PostgreSQL database, and an Inngest account.
-Full step-by-step setup (creating each of these, exact env vars, and deploying to Vercel) is in [`DEPLOYMENT.md`](DEPLOYMENT.md).
+Full step-by-step setup (creating each of these, exact env vars, and deploying to Vercel) is in [`DOCUMENT`]().

 ```bash
 git clone https://github.com/emilymontec/github-wrapped.git; cd github-wrapped